lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 ## 7. User Testing
 We gave it to a few friends and family members who actually cook and see if they liked the features.
-This is what we have obtained
+Here is some feedback that we have gathered.

 ### 7.1 Difficulty of Inputting Standard Ingredients
 One of the criticisms we got from users was that it was difficult to input